20 Dreams: A Therapy Tool

 Working with Images using 20 Dreams

-If you are not used to working with image or art in the therapy room then a pack of 20 Dreams might be a great place to start.
+If you are not used to working with images or art in the therapy room then a pack of 20 Dreams is a great place to start.

-At the most basic level, the images can be used as a way of getting to know your clients likes and dislikes.
-Simply ask them to sift through the picture cards and place the ones that they have a positive or negative reaction to into a pile.
-Ask the client to arrange the chosen images on the table in whatever way they want.
-Then just invite the client to talk about their process of choosing, adding some of your own observations as well.
-For example, I notice you were not sure about choosing that card and I wonder what you are feeling?
+At the most basic level, the images can be used to get to know your clients likes and dislikes.
+Simply ask the client to place the picture cards they have a positive or negative reaction to into a pile and arrange them in whatever way they want.
+Then invite the client to talk about their process of choosing, adding some of your own observations as well.
+For example, I notice you were not sure about choosing that picture card and I wonder what you are feeling?

-Notice the pictures they did not choose, the speed by which some got chosen and those images which were more difficult to decide about.
-These observations will provide you with lots of useful information.
-From my experience, images chosen early on in therapy turn out to be symbolic for the work as a whole and it is good in the middle or towards the end of therapy to look back on some of those early images chosen and reflect on the themes of the work and how some of those initial responses to those images may have changed for the client.
+Notice the picture cards they did not choose, the speed by which some got chosen and the picture cards they struggled with.
+From my experience, images chosen early on in therapy turn out to be symbolic for the work as a whole and it is good towards the end of therapy to look back on some of those early images chosen and reflect on the themes of the work and how some of those initial responses to the images may have changed for the client.

-https://www.stephenporges.com and also Deb Dana for some great training in how to work with Polyvagal theory in the therapy setting.
+Both the therapist and the client should have a basic understanding of polyvagal theory before using 20 Dreams in this way.
+Check out Stephen Porges work at https://www.stephenporges.com and also Deb Dana for some great training on how to work with Polyvagal theory in the therapy room.

-You can use both the picture cards of 20 Dreams and the emotion cards to help a client build a map of their own nervous system’s response to stress.
-The huge benefit of using images instead of words is that it helps the client use their right brain as they work.
-It is also great for those who struggle with literacy and writing.
+You can use both the picture and emotion cards in 20 Dreams to help a client build a map of their nervous system’s response to stress.
+The benefit of using picture cards instead of words is that it helps the client use their right brain and is great for those who struggle with literacy and writing.

-For example, using the 60 picture cards, ask the client to look at each card and then to place each card into 1 of 4 piles.
-If a client is struggling or works slowly then reduce the pack by half, try and get a good variety of different types of images for them to choose from.
+For example, using the 60 picture cards, ask the client to look at each picture card and then place each card into 1 of 4 piles.
+If a client is struggling then reduce the picture cards by half, try and get a good variety of images for them to choose from.

 Feeling sociable and comfortable - Ventral Vagal